CoreBytee/CoreBytee/README.md

 ### `CoreByte`

 Hi, I'm CoreByte, a developer passionate about building tools and software.
-I work with HTML, CSS, JavaScript, and SQL, creating projects like CoreLauncher and small websites.
+I work with HTML, CSS, JavaScript, and SQL, creating projects like CoreLauncher, small websites or Discord Bots.
 \
 \
 <a href="https://corebyte.me">Portfolio</a>